Petrophysics Summer School 2016

 A variety of physical properties measurements are undertaken on the core material recovered during IODP projects including, density, velocity, resistivity, magnetic susceptibility, natural gamma radiation, porosity and colour reflectance datasets.
 These high-resolution, non-destructive measurements are valuable in characterising lithological units and formation properties.
 They can also be used to facilitate hole-to-hole correlation and in the construction of synthetic seismograms.

-This 1st ECORD Summer School in Petrophysics will focus on the application of downhole logging and core physical properties data to scientific questions, with case studies from each of the IODP Science Plan themes.
-The workshop will include lectures, discussion groups, and practical exercises on the different elements and data types used in petrophysical analysis.
-In addition, basic training in industry-standard software packages, including Schlumberger’s Techlog, will form a core part of the summer school.
-Sessions within the summer school will fall into one of three categories:
+This 1st ECORD Summer School in Petrophysics focused on the application of downhole logging and core physical properties data to scientific questions, with case studies from each of the IODP Science Plan themes.
+The workshop consisted of lectures, discussion groups, and practical exercises on the different elements and data types used in petrophysical analysis.
+In addition, basic training in industry-standard software packages, including Schlumberger’s Techlog, formed a core part of the summer school.
+Sessions within the summer school fell into one of three categories:

 - those which explain and describe the principles behind petrophysical measurements;